Indiana Mint Market Development & Research Program

-In 1987 Indiana mint growers successfully petitioned the Dean of Agriculture at Purdue University to establish a Mint Market Development & Research Council.
-The Dean charged the Agricultural Experiment Station (now called the Office of Agricultural Research at Purdue University) in the college with administration of the Mint Market Development & Research Council.
+In 1987, Indiana mint growers successfully petitioned the Dean of Agriculture at Purdue University to establish a Mint Market Development & Research Council.
+The Dean charged the Agricultural Experiment Station (now called the Office of Agricultural Research and Graduate Education) in the college with administration of the Mint Market Development & Research Council.

-Check-off funds at the approved amount of $0.05 per pound of mint oil sold are collected, audited, and administered by the Office of Agricultural Research at Purdue (ARP).
-The Director of ARP is guided in the expenditure of those funds by the Mint Market Development Council.
+Check-off funds at the approved amount of $0.05 per pound of mint oil sold are collected, audited, and administered by the Office of Agricultural Research and Graduate Education (ARGE).
+The Director of ARGE is guided in the expenditure of those funds by the Mint Market Development Council.

-Mint Council activities include active participation with the national Mint Industry Research Council (MIRC Link: http://usmintindustry.org/ ) in addition to hosting an educational Midwest mint producer meeting every two years.
+Mint Council activities include active participation with the national Mint Industry Research Council (MIRC) in addition to hosting an educational Midwest mint producer meeting every two years.